Reserve a group study room

 - In the Subject line, enter a recognizable description of your meeting.

 - Click Send.
-You will receive an email stating if your request was accepted or declined.
+You will receive an email stating if your request was accepted or declined by the room.

 *You must have changed your Kerberos password within the last 12 months to use this system.